Supporting Your Family Throughout the Healing Process

 Failure vs. Learning Mindset

 Underlining much of a student’s work is helping them find a healthy sense of control over their lives.
-Matt works with parents on how to support their son to develop a sense of control that is healthy and not self destructive.
-Helping parents take a step back to help put their son in their own driver’s seat.
-This may include support in language to help redirect their son when he asks or demands for his parents to “fix things”or “rescue” him, essentially relinquishing control rather than self reflection and developing appropriate self advocacy skills.
+Matt works with parents on how to support their children to develop a sense of control that is healthy and not self-destructive–helping parents take a step back to help put their child in their own driver’s seat.
+This may include support in language to help redirect their child when they ask or demand for their parents to “fix things” or “rescue” them, essentially relinquishing control rather than self-reflection and developing appropriate self-advocacy skills.